Heroines

 3rd January 1894 the Death of Elizabeth Peabody

-Today we pay tribute to Elizabeth Peabody – author, publisher and education reformer – whose progressive and intellectual contributions played a pivotal role in igniting and facilitating the American Transcendentalist movement.
+Today we pay tribute to Elizabeth Peabody – author, publisher and education pioneer – whose progressive and intellectual contributions played a pivotal role in igniting and facilitating the American Transcendentalist movement.
 Born into a poor but intellectually rich family, Elizabeth was … Continue reading

 Posted in Heroines | 3 Comments